FullScreenShenanigans/FullScreenPokemon/README.md

 #### Coding

 FullScreenPokemon is built on a modular framework called GameStartr.
-The [FullScreenShenanigans](https://github.com/FullScreenShenanigans/) organization contains GameStartr, its parent class EightBittr, and the 22 modules used by the GameStartr framework.
-These all (theoretically) have their own README files, which you should skim before developing for FullScreenPokemon itself.
+The [FullScreenShenanigans](https://github.com/FullScreenShenanigans/) organization contains GameStartr, its parent class EightBittr, and the ~2 dozen modules used by the GameStartr framework.
+These all have their own README files, which you should skim before developing for FullScreenPokemon itself.

 All source code is in the [Source](Source/) directory.